OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 1. The majority of all flights must be flown outside the EU home member state

 This precondition is measured based on the entire fleet of the operator.
-If the operator does not have any home base or fixed base within the EU, the operator will, in most cases, be considered as having a qualifying flight pattern.
-The fleet requirement is often described as a number between 50-70% of all flights which must have been flown outside the EU home state.
+If the operator does not have any home or fixed base within the EU, the operator will, in most cases, be considered as having a qualifying flight pattern.
+The fleet requirements often describe that somewhere in between 50-70% of all flights must have been flown outside the EU home state.

 2. A well-established operator structure must exist

-The typical approved structure is based on an Air Operator Certificate (AOC), but other structures may also qualify, e.g., if an operating company (like Part-NCC approved) delivers flight services to companies under the same umbrella company.
+The typical approved structure is based on an Air Operator Certificate (AOC), but other structures may also qualify, e.g., if an operating company (such as Part-NCC approved) delivers flight services to companies under the same umbrella company.

 3. The operator must physically operate the aircraft